Jan/Feb 2022

 The new requirements are intended to address the continued lack of female and underrepresented minority board representation when compared to the population in general.

-• CPE ARTICLE: Post de-SPAC Stock Compensation Awards
+• Post de-SPAC Stock Compensation Awards

 The objective of this article is to investigate some of the issues that post de-SPAC companies may encounter with their legacy and newly granted stock awards.